vijaykrishnavanshi/blog/posts/music-playlist.md

 tags: ['music', 'playlists']
 ---

 Being a music enthusiast, I am creating this running blog of the playlist that I have curated.
 Just something I want to share.
+Idea of word based playlist is that certain words invoke certain emotions and state of mind.
+I just want to see if this holds true for other people as well.
+Please also share your feedback on this, I am happy to discuss more about this and explore it further.

 ## Word Based Platlist